 - Falling Leaves

-Many online games use tick speed to control the event triggers and how often they are activated in the game.
+Many online games use tick speed to control the event triggers and how often they are activated.
 It can be regarded as the value given to a particular time in the game during which an algorithm completes one cycle.
-For example, the tick speed for one day in Minecraft is about 20 minutes or 24000 ticks.
+For example, Minecraft’s tick speed for one day is about 20 minutes or 24000 ticks.

 What Happens If The Tick Speed Is Too High or Low?

-If you set the tick speed too high, say 24000 ticks per second, then the cycles will complete much faster, although the game will lag as there will be many events to be updated in real-time.
+If you set the tick speed too high, say 24000 ticks per second, the cycles will complete much faster, although the game will lag as many events will be updated in real-time.
 Very high tick speeds are often the leading cause of sudden performance issues.